gruntwork-io/docs/docs/2.0/docs/library/guides/integrate-tfc.md

 Gruntwork may offer modules through a private Terraform registry in the future, further simplifying workflows by eliminating the SSH key requirement.

-Once you configure your workspace, you can trigger Terraform runs directly through the TFC UI or from the command line using the `terraform` CLI.
+Once you configure your workspace, you can trigger Terraform, which runs directly through the TFC UI or from the command line using the `terraform` CLI.
 To execute runs via the CLI, follow the [CLI-driven Run Workflow](https://www.terraform.io/docs/cloud/run/cli.html) instructions provided by HashiCorp.

 ## Using TFC with Terragrunt

 The Terraform Cloud (TFC) UI only runs Terraform commands, while Terragrunt operates as a wrapper around Terraform.
 This means the TFC UI cannot directly trigger Terragrunt.
 However, you can configure Terraform to execute remote operations, such as `plan` and `apply`, within TFC while using Terragrunt to organize your code and maintain DRY configurations.
-When set up correctly, running `terragrunt apply` locally (or from a CI server) will invoke `terraform apply` within TFC, rather than executing Terraform locally.
+When set up correctly, running `terragrunt apply` locally (or from a CI server) will invoke `terraform apply` within TFC rather than executing Terraform locally.

 ### Key Considerations